By Vanessa Fagard on 4/23/20 8:00 AM

 While the rise in local tourism in Europe is still coming along, in Asia, it has already been clearly confirmed, leaving local committees and communities all around the world in high hopes for recovery.

 "People will still want to go on holiday – they do not want to give up their holidays altogether.
 However, they are going to start to revert to 'safety first." - Nick Wyatt, Head of R&A, Travel & Tourism at GlobalData -

-In a nutshell: Venues will need systems in place that are capable of securely spreading out all people wanting to visit their venue.
+In a nutshell: Venues now need systems in place capable of securely spreading and controlling all people who want to visit their venue.

-Next to measures taken ‘in-venue’ such as sanitary stations, spaced queues, and contactless service, there is a wide range of measures venues need to take even before the visitors enter their premises.
+Next to in-venue measures taken, such as sanitary stations, spaced queues, and contactless service, there is a wide range of measures venues need to take even before the visitors enter their premises.

-They will need to limit capacity, work with time slots, and upfront reservations instead of drop-ins and box-offices to avoid unsafe situations that lead to consequences, including fines and even closure.
+Many venues are already working with limited capacity, time slots, and upfront reservations instead of drop-ins and box-offices to avoid unsafe situations that lead to consequences, including fines and even closure.

 "There are a number of potential winners, for example, anybody that is operating hotels and attractions." - Nick Wyatt, Head of R&A, Travel & Tourism at GlobalData -

-So, yes, we know, the situation has been difficult for leisure venues as this industry has suffered significantly from the lack of visitors.
+So, yes, we know, the situation has been difficult for leisure venues as this industry has and is suffering significantly from the lack of visitors.

 Staycations and an uplift in local tourism might not make up for lost easter weekend trips or big-time revenue loss - but it might lead to other outcomes in your favor!